mlathuilliere/Soyflux_dygraphs/README_Soyflux_dygraphs.md

 This R code creates dygraphs (http://dygraphs.com/) from field data collected from a CR1000 data logger

-The code specifically alls the .dat file downloaded from Loggernet onto the local computer, creates dygraphs as html files to be posted on a public folder
+The code specifically adds the .dat file downloaded from Loggernet onto the local computer, creates dygraphs as html files to be posted on a public folder

 The following code uses R packages "xts", "dygraphs", "plotly" and "openair"